FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 Run `gpg --card-status` to verify results (*Login data* field).

-# Transfer Subkeys
+## Transfer Subkeys

+!!! info "Important"
-**Important** Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
+  Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
 Ensure a backup was made before proceeding.

 The Certify key passphrase and Admin PIN are required to transfer keys.

-## Signature key
+### Signature key

 Transfer the first key: